jrivas112/First-ResQ/README.md

 The system uses a **Retrieval-Augmented Generation (RAG)** pipeline grounded in a curated database of frequently asked first aid questions.
 When a user submits a query, the system searches for the most relevant entry in the database and passes it to **Ollama**, which uses the retrieved context to generate accurate, grounded responses.

-✅ **Key Features:**
+## ✅ Key Features

-- 100% offline functionality after setup
+- **100% offline** functionality after initial setup
-- AI-powered, context-aware responses
+- AI-powered, context-aware responses using RAG + Ollama
 - Grounded in real first aid data for higher accuracy
 - Lightweight and containerized for portability
+- **Privacy-first design**: all data stays local, no cloud or third-party services
+- **Encrypted user profiles**: AES-256 encryption with a shared passphrase
+- **Guest Mode**: use the app without storing any personal data

 **No internet required after initial setup!**

-Would you like this formatted for a README, a slide deck, or a landing page?

 ## 💻 Development Note
 This application was developed and optimized on **Snapdragon X-Elite** hardware.
 The fast CPU and generous memory of the X-Elite platform made development incredibly smooth, allowing for rapid iteration and testing of AI models.
 The efficient architecture makes it perfect for deployment on modern ARM-based systems while maintaining full compatibility with traditional x86 platforms.